coryrwest/DevBlog/src/contents/drafts/netdata-fluentd-librenms-prometheus-postgresql.1/index.md

 Netdata: system info, real time.
 More data than librenms.
 Librenms: mostly network info.
 Historical.
 Near realtime.
 Fluentd: Application logs aggregation.
 Historical.
 Alerts.
+rsyslog: Built in log aggregation.
+GrayLog: UI and data analytics front end for rsyslog or Fluentd

 Store all historical data from all monitoring apps.
 Prometheus for time-series data.